hexxone/TeleJelly/TeleJelly/docs/download-manager/20-setup-and-configuration.md

 - `TmdbApiKey`
   Required for metadata enrichment and normal orchestration.
 - `MaxDownloadSizeBytes`
-  Hard ceiling for accepted downloads.
+  Hard ceiling for accepted downloads when the result size is known.
 - `DownloadTimeoutMinutes`
   Timeout budget for download progression.
 - `MaxConcurrentDownloads`
-  Upper bound for concurrent managed items.
+  Upper bound for simultaneous active backend downloads.
+Additional jobs stay queued in `Pending`.
 - `StalledNoSeedsTimeoutMinutes`
-  Torrent stall threshold when there are no seeds.
+  Torrent stall threshold when the backend reports no seeds or peers.
 - `StalledNoProgressTimeoutMinutes`
   General stall threshold when progress stops.
 - `AutoRemoveCompletedAfterDays`